 Friday, 14th February 2025

-Infection and biofilm delay the healing process of wounds and can often be an indicator of hard-to-heal wounds.
-This award recognises researchers and health professionals who have provided insightful contributions to increase understanding, improve practice or prevent the development of biofilms.
+Most hard-to-heal wounds have increased bioburden or contain biofilm.
+This award recognises researchers and healthcare professionals who have provided insightful contributions to increase understanding, improve practice or prevent the development of biofilms.

-Diabetic foot ulcers (DFUs) are among the most common complications in patients with diabetes, and treatment of these wounds is crucial.
+Diabetic foot ulcers (DFUs) are associated with high rates of morbidity and mortality.
 This award is open to all who have made contributions towards the treatment of DFUs.

 This award acknowledges and celebrates healthcare professionals who have developed solutions/strategies to improve the treatment of wounds caused by burns.
 Entries can cover the whole or part of the clinical pathway, impacting the patient, clinician or local healthcare economy.

-Caring for the skin and wounds of individuals in care homes and home care settings is vital.
-This award acknowledges the efforts made by health professionals and carers who have made significant improvements within the residential, nursing or home care setting to the skin and wounds of those they care for.
+Caring for the skin and wounds of individuals in care homes and home-care settings is vital.
+This award acknowledges the efforts made by healthcare professionals and carers who have made significant improvements within the residential, nursing or home care setting to the skin and wounds of those they care for.

 This category acknowledges societies and organisations that have worked tirelessly towards improving patient outcomes and have made a significant impact towards patient care.

-This award recognises organisations, researchers and health professionals who promote and monitor the use of antimicrobial dressings as an alternative to using antibiotics for wound infections.
+This award recognises organisations, researchers and healthcare professionals who promote and monitor the use of antimicrobial dressings as an alternative to using antibiotics for wound infections.

-Evidence-based care of venous leg disorders suggests that compression therapy plays a pivotal role in the standard of care.
-This award celebrates health professionals who have made an outstanding contribution to their clinical practice or area of research.
+Evidence-based care of venous leg ulcers (VLUs) suggests that compression therapy plays a pivotal role in the standard of care.
+This award celebrates healthcare professionals who have made an outstanding contribution to their clinical practice or area of research.

-Hard-to-heal wounds continue to pose a challenge to wound care professionals, are becoming more prevalent, harder to treat and are associated with high treatment costs.
+Hard-to-heal wounds continue to pose a challenge to healthcare professionals, are becoming more prevalent, harder to treat and are associated with high treatment costs.
 This award is for those who have made novel contributions to a complex condition.

 Michelle devoted her life to the progress of wound healing both in the NHS as a Lead Tissue Viability Nurse and in Industry.
-Michelle has been widely cited by her many publications.
+Michelle’s many published papers have been widely cited.
 Michelle sadly passed away in 2022, so this award recognises her desire to encourage new talent to advance the cause of improving tissue viability.

-This award recognises collaborative efforts towards improving outcomes for patients in relation to skin health or wound healing.
+This award recognises collaborative efforts towards improving skin health or wound healing outcomes.

 Wound care should be accessible to all those who need it, regardless of financial status.
 This award is to celebrate those who have made valuable contributions in making wound treatments accessible for everyone.